videojs/video.js/docs/guides/embeds.md

 - IE9 doesn't support having `source` elements outside of the `video` element, thus, the `video-js` embed will not work there.
 Though, if the source is set later, it should still work.

 ## data-setup
 This is an ease-of-use method for having Video.js set up the player automatically.
-It is an html attribute and it takes a JSON string representation of the [player options](/docs/guides/options.md) as the value.
+It is an HTML attribute and it takes a JSON string representation of the [player options](/docs/guides/options.md) as the value.
 Using the programmatic approach is probably preferable.